katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 * Fixed: Submissions not being processed properly for lists being selected using `<select>` inputs
-* Fixed (second try!): Invalid Header issue on activation = 3.1.10 on June 22 =
+* Fixed (second try!): Invalid Header issue on activation
+* Fixed: List selection inputs were sometimes being hidden in the form = 3.1.10 on June 22 =
 * Fixed: Invalid Header issue on activation for certain server configurations